k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: 'You detect the presence of' array was off by one
 - Fix: prevent indestructible objects from being destroyed by a cursed bag of holding
+- Fix: breaking wielded weapon in combat caused heap-use-after-free if the objects material caused sear damage to target